 Best Snacks for a River Float Trip

-Drinks: Water (lots and lots of water), Gatorade, Powerade.
+Drinks: Water (lots and lots of water), Gatorade, and Powerade.
 Glass is not allowed.

-Snacks: pretzels, chips, granola bars, fresh fruit like apples, oranges, peaches, cheese sticks.
+Snacks: pretzels, chips, granola bars, fresh fruit like apples, oranges, peaches, and cheese sticks.

 Lunch: Uncrustables/PB&J, deli sandwiches, cheese and crackers.